buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/Entities/IfcMarinePart.md

+# IfcMarinePart

 Part of a marine facility.
 <!-- end of short definition -->